-Peter graduated from Carleton College in the spring of 2012, with a Bachelor of Arts in Political Science.
+Peter graduated from Carleton College in the spring of 2012, with a B.A. in Political Science.
 While his studies at Carleton focused on Comparative Political Economy and Political Philosophy, Peter also took courses in Art History and studied abroad in Spain and the Netherlands.
-Prior to joining Peterssen/Keller, Peter completed the Introduction to Architecture Program at the Graduate School of Architecture, Planning, and Preservation (GSAPP) at Columbia University.
+Prior to joining Peterssen/Keller, Peter completed the Introduction to Architecture Program at Columbia University GSAPP.
 Peter plans to take time off before applying to M.Arch Programs, hoping to start his graduate career in the fall of 2014.

 Hailing from the Champlain Valley of Vermont, Peter enjoys cycling, swimming, fondly missing mountains, and listening to a healthy dose of Miles Davis and Radiohead.

 Sarah has been a residential designer/drafter for over 10 years.
 During this time she has worked on numerous Luxury Home Tour and Parade of Home houses, including Midwest Living Magazine's 2008 Idea Home, which received the Silver Star Certification from the Minnesota Green Star Program.
 She also worked on the Locust Hills development in Wayzata, MN, including the conversion of the 1941 horse stable into the Community Center, and the 2009 Luxury Tour home.